 Kara Smith, graphic designer, works at the SLCL headquarters.
 She is all for bookstagramming because it spreads the word about library events and love for reading.

 “Free publicity is a win, and it can be a mutually beneficial relationship,” Smith said.

 Along with publicity, featuring interesting books on the library’s social media page helps patrons discover what books are available, Smith said.

 Brittany Sharitz, librarian, started bookstagramming last year.
 She said part of the reason she started was to connect with virtual students.

 “My Instagram isn’t really meant to be about me,” she said.
 “Yes, my interests come through, but it’s more about the events and books our library can offer.”

 She shares books she is currently reading almost every week, trying to incorporate nature and color in each post.
 The majority of her followers are students and other bookstagramming accounts.

 Another aspect of bookstagramming is to remind others that reading can be fun, Sharitz said.
 This social media trend can help people find exactly what book will make reading enjoyable for them.

 “There are so many wonderful books out there; there is truly something for everyone,” Sharitz said.

-Liza Cooper, sophomore, is the Co-Features editor for the 2020-2021 school year.
-This is her first semester on staff.
-Liza loves to travel, take pictures,...
+Liza Cooper, junior, is the Opinions editor for the 2021-2021 school year.
+This is her second year on staff.
+Liza loves to travel, take pictures, and be...